0xn3va/application-security-handbook/Web Application/Sensitive Data Management/README.md

 - Do **not** send sensitive data to analytics.
 - Store sensitive data in plain text **only** in a database.
 Exceptions:
-    - Passwords, store passwords according to the [Password storage](/Web%20Application/Authentication/Authentication%20with%20loging%20and%20password/password-storage.md) page.
+    - Passwords, store passwords according to the [Authentication: Password storage](/Web%20Application/Authentication/Authentication%20with%20loging%20and%20password/password-storage.md) page.
     - `cvv2/cvc2` and `PIN` codes of payment cards.
 This data can not be stored in a database in any form if an application is not PCI DSS compliant.

 # Data logging